-Crate training is an excellent way to provide your dog with a safe place to rest when you're not able to keep an eye on him.
-There are plenty of best dog crates that can be valuable tools, but a pet crate isn't a full time babysitter for your pet, but rather a tool that should be used until your dog has been completely housetrained.
-Learning how to stop a dog from pooping in a crate is an essential part of crate training your pooch.
+Crate training a dog is an excellent way to provide your pup with a safe place to rest when you're not able to keep an eye on them.
+There are many dog crates that can be valuable tools, but they're not a full-time babysitter and mustn't be used until your dog is house-trained.
+Learning how to stop a dog from pooping in a crate is an essential part of that.

-The last thing you want to do when you get home from a long day at work is to clean up a pile of dog mess from all the cracks and crevices of a crate.
-Not to mention the fact that your whole house will stink of dog poop by the time you get home to clean it up.
+The last thing you want to do when you get home from a long day at work is to clean up a pile of dog poop and pee from all the cracks and crevices of a crate.
+Not to mention the fact that your whole house will stink of dog feces by the time you get home to clean it up.

-- and, don't leave him in his crate for too long.
+- Don't leave the dog in his crate for too long.

-Let's discuss each of these in more detail, so you can understand exactly how to stop a dog from pooping in a dog crate, and how to train your dog fast and effectively.
+Below I will discuss each of these in more detail, so you can understand exactly how to stop a dog from pooping in a dog crate, and how to train your pupper fast and effectively.

 How to Stop a Dog From Pooping in a Crate

-As I explain in the video guide above, it's important that the crate you select is the right size.
-If a crate is too small, your dog won't be comfortable.
-If it's too large, he'll have room to defecate in the back of the crate and curl up to sleep in the front of the crate.
+As I explain in the video above, dog crate sizes are very important and you must select the exactly correct size for your pet.
+If a crate is too small, the dog will be uncomfortable.
+And if the crate is too large, the dog will have room to defecate and urinate in the back of the crate and curl up to sleep in the front of the crate.

-This can be a bit tricky if you're trying to select a dog crate for a puppy.
+This can be tricky if you're trying to select a dog crate for a puppy but not impossible.
 You'll need to do some research in order to accurately estimate the size of the crate your dog will need when he's fully grown.

-Instead of buying a small crate for the puppy and then having to purchase additional crates as he grows, find a crate that will be the right size for him when he's an adult and use a divider to section it off while he's still small.
-As I demonstrate in my video guide, many kennels come with these dividers, but wire kennels are the most common.
+So, instead of buying a small crate for the puppy and then having to repurchase additional crates as the dog grows, find a crate that will be the right size for your pet when he's an adult and use a divider to section it off while the dog is small.
+As I show in my video, many dog kennels come with these dividers, but wire kennels are the most common.

-Picking the right dog crate isn't the only key; timing and schedule are vital.
+Picking the right dog crate isn't the only key; timing and schedule are vital because dogs are creatures of routine.
 Without a consistent schedule, how will you know when your dog needs to use the bathroom?
 He'll go at random times throughout the day, and you'll never know when to expect it.

 If you feed your pet at the same time every day, he's going to need to use the bathroom at about the same time every day.
-When you keep a consistent schedule, you'll be able to ensure that you (or someone else) are home to let your dog out when he needs to go.
+When you keep a consistent schedule, you can ensure that you (or someone else) are home to let the dog out when he needs to go.

-The example that I share in my video guide is about owners who feed their dog before leaving for work.
-If you wake up and feed your pet first thing in the morning, his body will have time to digest the food before you leave for work.
-If you feed Fido when you put him in his crate or just a few minutes before you walk out the door, he's going to need to poop before you get home.
+The example that I share in my video above is about owners who feed their dogs before leaving for work.
+So, if you wake up and feed your pet first thing in the morning, his body will have time to digest the food before you leave for work.
+If you feed the dog when you put him in his crate or just a few minutes before you walk out the door, he's going to need to poop before you get home.

-Puppies under six months of age shouldn't stay in a crate for more than three or four hours at a time.
+Puppies under 6 months of age shouldn't stay in a crate for more than three or four hours at a time.
 They can't control their bladders and bowels for that long.
-The same goes for adult dogs being housetrained.
+The same goes for adult dogs being house-trained.
 Physically, an older dog can hold it, but they don’t know they’re supposed to.